-When you run your own business, it’s likely that you developed a business plan and set some key goals to aim for on your road to success.
-But how are you actually reviewing your business’s progress towards these goals?
-The upcoming tax year is a great time to look back and see how you’ve done - here are some tips for conducting a retrospective, and for planning your new tax year.
+As a small business owner, it’s likely that you developed a business plan and set some key goals to aim for on your road to success – but how are you actually reviewing your business’s progress towards these goals?
+Here are some tips for how best to review that progress by conducting a retrospective.